 Develop a plan for how to help employees reach the goals you’ve set together during your performance reviews.
 Otherwise, they may feel daunted about how to get there.
 Focus on incremental growth, helping them build skills gradually over a series of projects rather than all at once.
 Small successes will give them the courage to persevere.

 Coach them from the sidelines

 If an employee feels daunted about taking on a challenging project, don’t just throw her into it and hope for the best.
 Instead, coach her from the sidelines.
 Check in often (but without micromanaging how she does things).
 Ask if she has questions or needs advice, so she knows it’s okay to feel confused or want feedback.

 Ask them for help

 The four most powerful words you can use as a leader are “I need your help.”
 Say them often, whether you need help with a task, developing a new strategy, or helping the company through a transition.

 Some leaders strive to appear invulnerable, but that sets a poor example for everyone.
 Show your people that strong leaders have questions, need support from others, and solicit others’ advice.
 Ask for their opinions, and for their feedback on how you can be a better boss.
 In doing so, you’ll instill self-confidence in your employees and improve communication in the workplace.

 As you implement these tips for building people’s confidence, you’ll see your team blossom.
-To further enhance their growth, consider hiring a motivational trainer who will work to thoroughly understand and address the challenges your people face.
+To further enhance their growth, consider hiring a corporate trainer who will work to thoroughly understand and address the challenges your people face.